jan-Lope/Toki_Pona-Parser/README.md

 Now you can load the main script in the Prolog system.

 ?- ['toki-pona-parser.pro'].

+Alternatively you start swi-prolog with the main script by one command.
+$ swipl -s toki-pona-parser.pro
+?-

 Now you can check the grammar of a Toki Pona sentence with the command check_grammar(P).
 Don't forget the dot.
 After the new prompt |: you can type the sentence.
 Use neither a space before the sentence nor doppel spaces.